On this page:

 Our approach to privacy

-Consumer Affairs Victoria is committed to responsible and fair handling of your personal information, consistent with the Information Privacy Principles set out in the Information Privacy Act 2000 (Vic).
+Consumer Affairs Victoria is committed to responsible and fair handling of your personal information, consistent with the Information Privacy Principles set out in the Privacy and Data Protection Act 2014 (Vic).

 This Privacy Statement tells you how we manage your personal information.
 It applies to all your contact with us, whether in person, over the telephone or online.

 Personal information means information or an opinion about an identifiable individual.
-The sort of personal information we collect includes name, address, telephone and email contact details, complaint details and information we need to process various types of transactions, such as business name registrations and fundraising registrations.
+The sort of personal information we collect includes name, address, telephone and email contact details, complaint details and information we need to process various types of transactions, such as fundraising registrations.

 We collect personal information when you: